Spring 2024 First-Year Housing Registration

 Foggy Bottom Campus

-- Building JJ (doubles, quads, and six person rooms with kitchens and private bathrooms)
+- Building JJ (quads, and sixes with full-size kitchens and private bathrooms)

 - Lafayette Hall (primarily doubles with adjoined bathrooms)